Welcome

 | Information and Market Engineering (IM) | Prof. Dr. Christof Weinhardt |

-In addition, two industry-on-campus groups belong to WIN:
+In addition, two industry-on-campus collaborations belong to WIN:

 | Digital Service Innovation (DSI) - IBM Industry-on-Campus Group | Prof. Dr. Gerhard Satzger, Dr. Carsten Holtmann |